 A customized solution may address your customer’s needs more effectively than pre-packaged software would and allow your product to stand out from the competition.
 But how much does a custom software development cost?

-„How much does this custom software development project cost?” is similar to „How much does a car cost?”.
-There is no one answer since the anatomy of custom software development pricing depends on several factors.
+This question is similar to “How much does a car cost?” – there is no one answer, as software development cost depends on several factors.

-Today, we will break down custom software development pricing by detailing what factors contribute to it, how it may be structured, and what factors we consider when putting a price tag here at Crustlab.
+Hence, in this article, we will go into detail and break down custom software development pricing by detailing what elements contribute to it, how it may be structured, and what factors we take into consideration when putting a price tag here at CrustLab.